lognitilab/lognitilab.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Empowering Sustianable and Resilient Logistics
+subtitle: A logistics policy (LogNiti) [ləɡniːˈt̪ɪ] lab for sustainable and resilience logistics.

 profile:
   align: